cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 The *bootstrap* method can be defined in the `bootstrap` section of the cluster specification.
-Cloud Native PostgreSQL currently supports the following bootstrap methods:
+CloudNativePG currently supports the following bootstrap methods:

 - `initdb`: initialize an empty PostgreSQL cluster (default)
 - `recovery`: create a PostgreSQL cluster by restoring from an existing cluster